d1b1/SearchBoilerplate/README.md

 # Formaggio Webhooks
 This repo provides a the node.js API code setting up Webhooks on Heroku.
+This codebased provides the webhook code to accept webhook events from Takeshape.io and populate data in Algolia.

 Required
 - Algolia Admin Key